-Whilst we have recently seen this language used in newly originated RMBS transactions, it is not a panacea.
+While we have recently seen this language used in newly originated RMBS transactions, it is not a panacea.
 This is because the language is largely “mechanical” in providing the means to effect a change to the benchmark rate rather than specifying the applicable rate.
-This being the case, the language does not advance the position with respect to legacy ABS deals (see section below).
-In any event, the language needs to be tailored to each ABS transaction to cater for the features of the particular deal (not least as the AFME lanaguage is designed for RMBS)- it cannot therefore simply be “copied and pasted”.
+This being the case, the language does not advance the position with respect to legacy ABS deals (see below).
+In any event, the language needs to be tailored to each ABS transaction to cater for the features of the particular deal (not least as the AFME language is designed for RMBS) – it cannot therefore simply be “copied and pasted”.

-Even with the inclusion of AFME based benchmark replacement language, when the time comes to implement changes, the process will remain manaul and document intensive.
+Even with the inclusion of AFME based benchmark replacement language, when the time comes to implement changes, the process will remain manual and document intensive.

 Further, the AFME waterfall is, notably and problematically, different to the fall-backs set out in the ISDA Benchmarks Supplement (which is the equivalent solution with respect to the OTC derivatives market that has been developed by ISDA) and so is not suitable if, as will more often than not be the case, related hedges are intended to move in tandem, economically, with the notes.